mattwach/rpncalc/README.md

     interactive           Show interactive stack dump
-    manual                Do not automatically change display modes auto                  Automatically change display modes based on input syntax (default)
+    manual                Do not automatically change display modes auto                  Automatically change display modes based on input syntax (default) real                  Extract real part of a complex number imag                  Extract imaginary part of a complex number mag                   Extract magnitude of a complex number phase                 Extract phase angle of a complex number

 ## Expression Debugging